lkarpins/flashcards-project/README.md

 * [Acknowledgements](https://github.com/lkarpins/flashcards-project/edit/main/README.md#acknowledgements)

 ## Introduction
 Switch up your studying methods with this interactive game!
 Fun with Flashcards reviews important Mod2 concepts with a multiple-choice quiz game played completely within your computer’s terminal!
-Not only will you receive immediate feedback regarding your choices, but automated percentage score at the end of the round!
+Not only will you receive immediate feedback regarding your choices, but an automated percentage score at the end of the round!
 Enjoy!

 ## Set Up
 1. Fork this repository